ballerina-platform/module-ballerinax-sap/docs/spec/spec.md

         returns targetType|ClientError;
 ```

-#### 2.2.2 Non Entity body methods
+#### 2.2.2 Non-Entity body methods

 GET, HEAD, OPTIONS methods are considered as non entity body methods.
 These remote methods do not contain
-RequestMessage, but the header map an optional param.
+RequestMessage, but the header map is an optional param.

 ```ballerina
 # The head() function can be used to send HTTP HEAD requests to HTTP endpoints.